-The updated model used in this Amended Recovery Strategy followed previous approaches of identifying suitable Sage-Grouse habitat in Alberta (Aldridge 2005, Aldridge and Boyce 2007, Parks Canada Agency 2009; see also Carpenter et al. 2010) but incorporated modifications and improvements that allowed it to be applied across a much larger geographic extent (Aldridge & Gummer 2010; Gummer & Aldridge 2010; Parks Canada Agency unpubl. data) related Sage-Grouse nest locations (113 nests; 2001-2004) to habitat variables, and determined that nesting Sage-Grouse hens select relatively large patches of moderate and heterogeneously-distributed shrub cover (predominantly silver sagebrush), favour relatively moist areas, and avoid lush green vegetation cover.
-This updated nesting-habitat model was tested against a set of other known Sage-Grouse occurrences (116 nests; 1998-2010) that had not been used for model development, and strongly predicted the locations of these other known nests.
-In addition, the habitat model was tested against Sage-Grouse occurrences from other life stages (i.e., brood-rearing and winter), and showed that the modeled nesting habitat also contained a large proportion of the known brood-rearing (80-99%, 791 locations) and wintering (88-95%, 208 locations) Sage-Grouse occurrences.
+The updated model used in this Amended Recovery Strategy followed previous approaches of identifying suitable Sage-Grouse habitat in Alberta (Aldridge 2005, Aldridge and Boyce 2007, Parks Canada Agency 2009; see also Carpenter et al. 2010) but incorporated modifications and improvements that allowed it to be applied across a much larger geographic extent (Aldridge & Gummer 2010; Gummer & Aldridge 2010; Parks Canada Agency and Environment Canada unpubl. data).
+The model analysis (Parks Canada Agency unpubl. data) related Sage-Grouse nest locations (113 nests; 2001-2004) to habitat variables, and determined that nesting Sage-Grouse hens select relatively large patches of moderate and heterogeneously-distributed shrub cover (predominantly silver sagebrush), favour relatively moist areas, and avoid lush green vegetation cover.
+Environment Canada employed the updated model, which Parks Canada Agency originally developed, within the estimated recent nesting distribution for Sage-Grouse in Alberta and Saskatchewan, then tested this modeled habitat area against a set of other known Sage-Grouse occurrences (114 nests; 1998-2009) that had not been used for model development.
+The modeled habitat performed well, as it captured 88% of the known nests in this independent dataset.
+In addition, Environment Canada tested the habitat model against Sage-Grouse occurrences from other life stages (i.e., brood-rearing and winter), and showed that the modeled nesting habitat also contained a large proportion of the known brood-rearing (82% of 864 locations) and wintering (96% of 296 locations) Sage-Grouse occurrences.
 This confirms that the modeled habitat provides a good representation of suitable 'year-round' habitat for Sage-Grouse.